What to do in Bwindi Impenetrable National Park

-Here is a list of habituated mountain gorilla groups found in Bwindi National Park that can be visited by the public for tourism:
+Here is a list of some of the habituated mountain gorilla groups found in Bwindi National Park that can be visited by the public for tourism:

 - Mubare Gorilla Group also referred to the M Group